How to Get sel4test Running on NVIDIA Jetson Orin Nano 8GB

 (

 sys_boot.c,mmu-hyp.S) — the elfloader usesdc cisw(clean+invalidate by set/way) to flush caches before enabling the MMU.
 Set/way operations only reach CPU-managed caches, not an external system-level cache.
-Page table entries get stuck in the SLC and the hardware walker reads stale data from DRAM.
+Page table entries get stuck in the SLC and the hardware walker reads stale data from DRAM — the post-MMU-enableBLR x_entryjumps to whatever zero-or-garbage address the walker returns.
 Fix: flush page tables withdc cvac(to PoC) while caches are still ON, then skip the set/way flush indisable_caches_hyp.
 Affects any platform with a system-level cache beyond L3.

 7. Repository Structure